General Instructions for Surface Preparation of Concrete Substrates for Application of a Polymer Floor Coating or Overlay System

 Grinding

 The preferred method for concrete surface preparation in most cases is grinding of all horizontal surfaces.
-Shot-blasting is another good method for mechanically abrading concrete to receive a coating and is typically recommended for heavier duty epoxy mortars or urethane cement systems.
-Chemical preparation, although acceptable and commonly used, is a less desirable method of surface preparation due to the potential for insufficient recovery of the cleaning solutions and the surface being left un-abraded.
-Grinding of a concrete substrate is by far the most effective surface preparation technique available, both from a cost and environmental standpoint.
+Shot blasting is another good method for mechanically abrading concrete to receive a coating and is typically recommended for heavier duty epoxy mortars or urethane cement systems.

-Grinders come in various sizes from smaller handheld grinders to large walk behind versions that rotate discs (cup wheels) typically embedded with diamonds across the concrete.
-There are many different types of cup wheels available from more to less aggressive for removing different types of existing floor coverings (mastic, epoxy, urethane, etc).
-Grinders remove the top layer and opens up the concrete so a floor coating can readily penetrate and get a good mechanical bond.
-Grinders provide a more even surface as opposed to shot blasting which can leave the surface pitted.
-They are also good for smoothing out imperfections and high spots in the concrete which cannot be accomplished chemical preparation.
+There are many different types of cup wheels available, from more to less aggressive, for removing different types of existing floor coverings (mastic, epoxy, urethane, etc).
+Grinders remove the top layer and open up the concrete so a floor coating can readily penetrate and get a good mechanical bond.

 Shotblasting

-Shotblasting the top surface can introduce additional concerns that can influence the quality of the finished product.
-Shotblasting can produce a pattern or rows that can be conspicuously visible, especially when coated with a thin mil system.
-Although these lines will not affect the performance of the coating, they may be unacceptable to the owner from an appearance standpoint and can add unexpected costs in order to correct the problem.
+Shot blasting the top surface can introduce additional concerns that can influence the quality of the finished product.
+Shot blasting can produce a pattern or rows that can be conspicuously visible, especially when coated with a thin mil system.

-In addition, shotblasting can also result in opening the pores of the concrete.
+In addition, shot blasting can also result in opening the pores of the concrete.
 This allows entrapped air to escape more readily, and with the application of a non-breathable coating or topping, the escaping air can create bubbles or craters in the cured coating.
-To minimize this potential, it may be necessary to apply an additional base or prime coat, or by applying the base coat when the concrete and air temperatures are the same, reducing out-gassing from the slab.

 Scarifiers may be used where thick coating exists or when a very aggressive profile is desired.
 Scabblers are not recommended except where special circumstances require this type of preparation.
 The pounding blows delivered by scabblers can cause micro-fissures in concrete that can lead to potential bond failure or delamination under conditions of thermal expansion and/or thermal shock.

 While it is important to be aware of these potential problems, keep in mind that abrasive preparation of concrete is still the best means of surface preparation.
-It is also important to note that abrasive preparation alone may not always be enough, in specific instances BOTH shotblasting and chemical preparation may be necessary.
+It is also important to note that abrasive preparation alone may not always be enough, in specific instances BOTH shot blasting and chemical preparation may be necessary.

 NOTE: It is always best to contact the manufacturer of the abrasive equipment, the equipment rental dealer, or your surface preparation subcontractor directly for more specific information on the use and capabilities of this type of equipment.